LeBron James scores 26 points, Lakers roll past Thunder

 TIP-INS

-Lakers: James extended his streak of games with at least 10 points to 1,008. … Harrell was called for a technical foul in the third quarter.
+Lakers: James extended his streak of games with at least 10 points to 1,008. … Harrell was called for a technical foul in the third quarter. … Markieff Morris scored 11 points and Kentavious Caldwell-Pope added 10.

-Thunder: C Al Horford rested because it was the second game of a back-to-back. … Second-year C Isaiah Roby got his second start of the season in Horford’s place and had 11 points, nine rebounds and four assists. … Diallo hit a shot from just beyond halfcourt to end the third quarter. … Rookie F Aleksej Pokusevski scored a season-high 10 points.
+Thunder: C Al Horford rested because it was the second game of a back-to-back. … Roby got his second start of the season in Horford’s place and had 11 points, nine rebounds and four assists. … G Hamidou Diallo hit a shot from just beyond halfcourt to end the third quarter. … Rookie F Aleksej Pokusevski scored a season-high 10 points.

 UP NEXT